Austin Arias

 Make Your Founders Proud

-What would it look like if we refocused our community’s actions to actually be in alignment with what our founders intended?
-Would your founders recognize your organization today?
-Make Your Founders Proud challenges leaders to take a more critical look at the state of their communities and chapters to determine what must change to ensure their legacies continue.
-It’s time to get to the root of the issues and create actual solutions.
-Through honest dialogue and tough conversation, this program encourages all to look beyond competition and ego, take accountability for their actions, and understand how they can help create a more sustainable, inclusive, and forward-thinking fraternal movement.
+Make Your Founders Proud challenges leaders to take a critical, honest look at the state of their chapters and communities – to determine what must change for their legacies to continue.
+Through real dialogue and tough conversation, this program asks every participant to look beyond competition and ego, take accountability for where their community is, and make a genuine plan to build something better.
 We have the potential to be the organizations our founders always hoped for.
-Let’s make them proud.
+This program is how we start getting there

 Learning Outcomes